Tamar of Georgia: Modern

 In Georgian literature, Tamar was also romanticized, but very differently from the Russian and Western European view.
 The Georgian romanticists followed a medieval tradition in Tamar's portrayal as a gentle, saintly woman who ruled a country permanently at war.
 This sentiment was further inspired by the rediscovery of a contemporary, 13th-century wall painting of Tamar in the then-ruined Betania Monastery, which was uncovered and restored by Prince Grigory Gagarin in the 1840s.
 The fresco became a source of numerous engravings circulating in Georgia at that time and inspired the poet Grigol Orbeliani to dedicate a romantic poem to it.
 Furthermore, the Georgian literati, reacting to Russian rule in Georgia and the suppression of national institutions, contrasted Tamar's era to their contemporary situation, lamenting the irretrievably lost past in their writings.
 Hence, Tamar became a personification of the heyday of Georgia, a perception that has persisted down to the present time.

+During World War II, three battalions of the collaborationist Georgian Legion were named after Tamar.

-Tamar's marriage to the Rus' prince Yuri has become a subject of two resonant prose works in modern Georgia.
+Tamar's marriage to the prince Yuri of the Grand Principality of Vladimir has become a subject of two resonant prose works in modern Georgia.
 Shalva Dadiani's play, originally entitled The Unfortunate Russian (უბედური რუსი; 1916–1926), was attacked by Soviet critics for distorting the "centuries-long friendship of the Russian and Georgian peoples."
 Under Communist Party pressure, Dadiani had to revise both the title and plot in accordance with the official ideology of the Soviet state.
 In 2002, a satirical short story The First Russian (პირველი რუსი) penned by the young Georgian writer Lasha Bughadze and focused on a frustrated wedding night of Tamar and Yuri outraged many conservatives and triggered a nationwide controversy, including heated discussions in the media, the Parliament of Georgia and the Patriarchate of the Georgian Orthodox Church.
+In 2018, a Georgian court banned the sale of condoms from the company Aiisa, which depicted Tamar.

-She is a playable leader of Georgia in the 4X video game Civilization VI.
+She is a playable leader of Georgia in the 4X video game Civilization VI, in the Rise and Fall expansion.
+She also has a dedicated campaign in Age of Empires II introduced with the Mountain Royals expansion.